darabos/pyweek-lightswitch/README.md

 Note that repeating the same item 5 times will not work.

 Hints are printed in the terminal.
 You can choose your difficulty by hiding or revealing the terminal while playing.
+For extra easy difficulty you can start using gobbledygook, nonsense words, or just hammering the keyboard like you always wanted.